MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/platform.md

 A cloud management baseline that spans [inventory and visibility](./inventory.md), [operational compliance](./operational-compliance.md), and [protection and recovery](./protect.md) might provide a sufficient level of cloud management for most workloads in the IT portfolio.
 But that baseline is seldom enough to support the full portfolio.
 This article builds on the most common next step in cloud management, portfolio operations.

-A quick study of the assets in the IT portfolio highlights patterns across the workloads that are supported.
+A quick study of the assets in the IT portfolio highlights supported patterns across the workloads.
 Within those workloads, there are common platforms.
 The platforms could vary widely depending on the past technical decisions within the company.

 For some organizations, there's a heavy dependence on SQL Server, Oracle, or other open-source data platforms.
 In other organizations, the commonalities might be rooted in the hosting platforms for virtual machines (VMs) or containers.
 Still others might have a common dependency on applications or enterprise resource planning (ERP) systems such as SAP or Oracle.